-(i) Claims against the Group not acknowledged as debts (excluding interest arrears) is amounting to INR 22.67 for March 31, 2020 (March 31, 2020: INR 21.20)
+(i) Claims against the Company not acknowledged as debts (excluding interest arrears) is amounting to INR 22.67 for March 31, 2020 (March 31, 2020: INR 21.20)

-(ii) The Group has not made certain filings with the Reserve Bank of India (RBI) as per the requirements of applicable foreign exchange related laws.
-The Group is in the process of taking corrective action to comply with the applicable foreign exchange laws.
-The management of the Group, based on its internal assessment and legal advice, believes that the impact of the above non-compliance will not be material to the financial statements.
+(ii) The Company has not made certain filings with the Reserve Bank of India (RBI) as per the requirements of applicable foreign exchange related laws.
+In the current year, the Company made compounding application as part of the process of taking corrective action to comply with the applicable foreign exchange laws.
+The management of the Company, based on its internal assessment and legal advice, believes that the impact of the above non-compliance will not be material to the standalone financial statements.